hyperledger/indy-test-automation/system/docker/README.md

 ## Node

-Describes environment of nodes inside a pool as a counterpart for system tests.
+The [Dockerfile](node/Dockerfile) describes environment of nodes inside a pool as a counterpart for system tests.

 ### Environment variables